Mosasaurus: Antarctica

 Mosasaurus fossils were found in the Seymour Island of Antarctica, which once provided cool temperate waters.

 Mosasaurus is known from late Maastrichtian deposits in the Antarctic Peninsula, specifically the López de Bertodano Formation in Seymour Island.
 Located within the polar circle at around 65°S, temperatures at medium to large water depths would have been around 6 C on average, while sea surface temperatures may have dropped below freezing and sea ice may have formed at times.
 Mosasaurus appears to be the most diverse mosasaur in the Maastrichtian Antarctica.
 At least two species of Mosasaurus have been described, but the true number of species is unknown as remains are often fragmentary and specimens are described in open nomenclature.
-These species include one comparable with M. lemonnieri, and another that appears to be closely related to M. hoffmannii.
+These species include one comparable with M. lemonnieri, and another that appears to be closely related to M. hoffmanni.
 M. sp. has also been described.
 However, it is possible that such specimens may actually represent Moanasaurus, although this depends on the outcome of a pending revision of the genus.
 At least four other mosasaur genera have been reported in Antarctica, including Plioplatecarpus, the mosasaurines Moanasaurus and Liodon, and Kaikaifilu.
 The validity of some of these genera is disputed as they are primarily based on isolated teeth.
 Prognathodon and Globidens are also expected to be present based on distribution trends of both genera, although conclusive fossils have yet to be found.
 Other Antarctic marine reptiles included elasmosaurid plesiosaurs like Aristonectes and other indeterminate elasmosaurids.
 The fish assemblage of the López de Bertodano Formation was dominated by Enchodus and ichthyodectiformes.